siddharthdedgaonkar/automation-test-solution/README.md

 # automation-test-solution
-To have data driven testing using test cafe framework
+To have data driven testing axios API framework

 # Pre-requisites